- You do not have any products in your shopping cart yet.

 - Humidity: approximately 45–60 %

-Within this range, the wood continues to work but within a normal, non-critical frame.
-Anything significantly warmer, colder, or drier causes unnecessary stress in the wood.
+Within this range, the wood will still work but within a normal, non-critical scope.
+Anything significantly warmer, colder, or drier causes unnecessary stress to the wood.

 What does an “open-pored” surface mean for your daily life?